nathants/murmur3/readme.md

 ### license

 All this code is in the public domain.
 Murmur3 was created by Austin Appleby.
-The above sources are ports by their respective authors are also in the public domain, as is everythingn else here.
+The above sources are ports by their respective authors and are in the public domain, as is everything else here.